 Most data we collect are used only to help us better serve our members and visitors.
 It is our policy to collect and store only information that our members and visitors knowingly provide.

 We collect aggregate data such as total site visitors, page views, etc. This data may be used for website improvement, internal analysis, program evaluation and validation.
 No personally identifiable information is utilized for these purposes.

 We collect an IP address from all visitors to our website.
 An IP address is a number that is automatically assigned to your computer when you use the Internet.
 We use IP addresses to help diagnose problems with our server, administer our site, analyze trends, track users' movement, and gather broad demographic information for aggregate use.
 This data helps us improve the website and deliver customized, personalized content.
 IP addresses are not linked to personally identifiable information.

 We do collect limited identifying information volunteered by visitors to the website through transactions, such as membership applications, registration forms, and publication orders.
 This information includes, but is not limited to, name, interests, organization name, phone number, street address, and email.
 We use this information only for the purposes for which it was provided and to enhance your experience with APHA.
 We may occasionally allow other allied organizations specific, one-time use of our postal mailing list to provide our constituents with information that is compatible with APHA's mission.
 If you do not want to share your postal mailing address, visit My APHA to change your preference.

 If you would like to change personal information we have collected from you, visit My APHA and sign in using your email address and password.
-For your protection, we recommend that you do not provide your ID number or password to anyone.
+For your protection, we recommend that you do not provide your password to anyone.
 If you become aware of any suspicious activity relating to your information, please contact us immediately at email@example.com.